veilair/backbone-development/README.md

 It is designed for **developing single-page web applications, and for keeping various parts of web applications (e.g. multiple clients and the server) synchronized.**
 - Backbone was created by Jeremy Ashkenas, who is also known for CoffeeScript and Underscore. js.

+- It is one of the most popular JavaScript frameworks.
+It is effortless to understand and learn.
+It can be used to create Single Page Applications.
+The development of this framework involves the idea that all the server-side functions must flow through an API, which would help achieve complex functionalities by writing less code.

+### Features:

+> BackboneJS uses JavaScript functions, making the development of applications and the frontend in a much easier.
+> Building blocks such as models, views, events, routers, and collections are provided for assembling the client-side web applications.
+> It is a simple library that helps in separating business and user interface logic.
+> It is a free and open-source library and contains over 100 available extensions.
+> It is a backbone for any project and helps in the organization of the code.
+> BackboneJS has a soft dependency on jQuery and a hard dependency on Underscore.js.
+> It allows us to create client-side web applications or mobile applications in a well-structured and organized format.

 ## Table of Contents

 ## General